 - Students who are not currently studying must be working full time and must apply through their previous academic institution in China;

-- Please note: successful scholarship applicants are required to return to China to work for a period of two years after graduation.
+- Please note that successful scholarship applicants are required to return to China to work for a period of two years after graduation

 CSC Fully Funded Scholarship

 Students should apply directly to the CSC usually through their ‘home’ Chinese institution.
 Further information is available from the ‘home’ Chinese institution.